Kedaar-NR/godaddychecker/README.md

 # GoDaddy Domain Checker

-A Python script to check domain availability on GoDaddy for multiple domain names across .com, .dev, and .ai extensions.
+A Python tool to check domain availability on GoDaddy for multiple domain names across .com, .dev, .ai, and .org extensions.
+Available as both a command-line script and a Streamlit web application.

 ## Setup